-Sec.
-7.03 PROPOSAL AS A PART OF THE CONTRACT
+SEC.
+7.03 PROPOSAL AS PART OF THE CONTRACT

-Part or all of this RFP and the successful proposal may be incorporated into the contract.
+Part of all of this RFP and the successful proposal may be incorporated into the contract.

-Sec.
-7.04 ADDITIONAL TERMS AND CONDITIONS
+SEC.
+7.04 ADDITONAL TERMS AND CONDITIONS

-The State reserves the right to add terms and conditions during contract negotiations.
+The state reserves the right to add terms and conditions during contract negotiations.
 These terms and conditions will be within the scope of the RFP and will not affect the proposal evaluations.

-Sec.
+SEC.
 7.05 HUMAN TRAFFICKING